dolphindb/api-python2/README.md

 ### Introduction

 We stopped developing python 2 API for DolphinDB as Python 2 is no longer supported by Python.org.
-We recommend to use [Python 3 API](/../../../api_python3) for DolphinDB, which is written in C++ and has a better performance than Python 2 API which is written in Python.
+We recommend to use [Python 3 API](/../../../api_python3) for DolphinDB, which is written in C++ and has a better performance than Python 2 API, which is written in Python.

 ### Environment setup